seblav/woodworking-projects/README.md

 # Woodworking portfolio

-I store some of my projects pictures in Imgur, here I put the link to them.
+I store some of my projects pictures on Imgur, here I put a link to them for simplicity.
 Enjoy!

 Backsaw repairs : http://imgur.com/a/d6zvS